 Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

-This article aims to explore the significance of penetration testing in AWS environments.
-It will provide a comprehensive guide on how to conduct effective penetration tests on AWS, ensuring cloud safety and compliance.
+This article explores the significance of penetration testing in AWS environments and provides a comprehensive guide on conducting effective penetration tests to ensure cloud safety and compliance.
 Through this detailed analysis, organizations can better understand how to safeguard their cloud infrastructure against potential vulnerabilities and threats.

 Understanding Penetration Testing in the Cloud